Legend-Master/WindowsMailAutoSyncFix/story.md

 I had no clue why, and the only solution I can think of would be suspend/close the app when hibernate/sleep, and resume/re-open on wake up

-And I ran into a problem, there're 2 ways of getting power(sleep/resume) change events, one for window, one for service, to be honest, this program should be a service, but I'm not feeling confident about it, so go for the window one, but this program don't have a window, and I don't really like the invisible window solution as well, so I searched up and found CLR(.Net stuffs in c++), and there's a function for this
+And I ran into a problem, there're 2 ways of getting power(sleep/resume) change events, one for window, one for service, to be honest, this program should be a service, but I'm not feeling confident about it, so I went for the window one, but this program don't have a window, and I don't really like the invisible window solution as well, so I searched up and found CLR(.Net stuffs in c++), and there's a function for this

 Next problem, suspend or kill the Mail, kill the process is not a good idea, since you can't really restore things after wake up, so I went for suspend